Tamron Hall

 Tamron Hall (born September 16, 1970) is an American broadcast journalist, television talk show host and author.
 In September 2019, Hall debuted her self-titled syndicated daytime talk show, which has earned her two Daytime Emmy Awards.
 Hall was formerly a national news correspondent for NBC News, daytime anchor for MSNBC, host of the program MSNBC Live with Tamron Hall, and a co-host of Today's Take, the third hour of Today.
 She hosts Deadline: Crime on Investigation Discovery channel.
 In summer 2016, Investigation Discovery premiered the TV special Guns on Campus: Tamron Hall Investigates, which commemorated the 50th anniversary of the tower shooting at the University of Texas at Austin.

 Early life and education

 Hall was raised in Luling, Texas.
-Her mother was an educator and her father was career military, serving in the US Army for three decades.
+Her mother was an educator and her father had a military career, serving in the US Army for three decades.
 She received her Bachelor of Arts in Broadcast Journalism from Temple University in 1992, after which she moved to the Dallas-Fort Worth area to begin her broadcasting career.